Broadened-beam Uniform Rectangular Array Coefficient Design in LEO SatComs Under Quality of Service and Constant Modulus Constraints: Numerical evaluation

 \subsection{Channel Capacity Evaluation}

-To show that the proposed method is applicable for LEO broadcasting applications such as digital video broadcasting (DVB), we compare the capacity of the proposed “broadened-beam” beamformers with that of “narrow-beam” beamformer utilizing an array steering vector \cite{Tang2021, Hu2020, Lei2020}.
+To demonstrate that the proposed method is applicable for LEO broadcasting applications such as digital video broadcasting (DVB), we compare the capacity of the proposed ``broadened-beam" beamformers with that of beamformers utilizing an array steering vector \cite{Tang2021, Hu2020, Lei2020}.
+For convenience, we refer to beamformers utilizing an array steering vector as ``narrow-beam" beamformers.
 If beamforming is realized by adjusting the transmitted signal phase according to the array steering vector, the beamformer 3dB beamwidth can be evaluated as \cite{VanTrees2002}